eyolfson/site-ecegit/README.md

 ## License

-Except where noted, all code is licensed under GPL v3.
+Except where noted, all code is licensed under AGPLv3+.